-- Non-core property consists of the Club car park and the land on which the Tuggerah Rooms are located contained within Lots 3. - The Club notes that car park and land which made up Lot 4 of the Community Subdivision deposited plan 271196 was sold on 22 November 2022.
+Non-core property consists of the Club car park and the land on which the Tuggerah Rooms are located contained within Lots 3.

 The Club performs valuations on periodic basis, generally every 3 years by external independent valuers.
 The valuations are undertaken more frequently if there is a material change in the fair value relative to the carrying amount.